Legal Marketing for Solo Attorneys and Small Law Firms: A Short Guide

 1. Build a Strong Website

-Your site is your digital front door.
+• Your site is a digital front door.
 It should:

-• Feature easy calls-to-action like "Schedule a Free Consultation"
+• Feature easy call-to-actions like “Schedule a Free Consultation”.

 2. Optimize for Search Engines (SEO)